kgorking/ecs/README.md

 The dangers of multi-threaded code also exist in parallel systems, so take the same precautions here as you would in regular parallel code.

+Adding and removing components from an entity in a parallel system is a thread-safe operation-

 ## Groups
 Systems can be roughly segmented in to groups by passing along a compile-time integer as a template paramater to `ecs::make_system`.
 Systems are executed in the order they are made, but are stable-sorted on their group id.
 Systems with no group id specified are put in group 0.